Clindamycin is an antibiotic. It works to treat bacterial infections when penicillin is not an option.

 Clindamycin and lincomycin are the only members of the lincosamide family.

 Clindamycin is an effective antibiotic for a variety of serious infections.
-People also use clindamycin for treating acne.
+People can also use clindamycin for treating acne.

 People with a history of colitis should avoid taking clindamycin because it could damage their health.